Coexisting Tayler instability-driven dynamos in radiative zones: New dynamo solution and its impacts on stellar physics: New solution of the Tayler-Spruit dynamo

 Both solutions are obtained for a flow that is stable to convection and to hydrodynamic instabilities, indicating the action of two MHD instability-driven subcritical dynamos.
 In both cases, the most unstable non-axisymmetric mode is $m=1$ (see the spectra in Appendix~\ref{sec:spectra}), and the magnetic field lines are mostly toroidal (see the 3D snapshots in Fig.~\ref{fig:bifurcation}).
 The MHD instabilities sustaining both dynamos are driven by the magnetic pressure.
-However, different components of this pressure dominate depending on the branch: the radial and latitudinal components drive the equatorial dynamo, while the latitudinal and longitudinal ones drive the polar dynamo.
-This suggests that the nature of the instability may be different between both branches.
-After running a simulation with an initial current-free $(\ell=1,m=0)$-toroidal magnetic field $B_{\phi}^{m=0}\propto 1/r$ around the equator and the rotation profile described by Eq.~\ref{eq:rotation}, we observe that the equatorial modes are triggered.
-However, Tayler instability modes develop near the polar axis whereas no equatorial modes appear when we run a simulation in which solid-body rotation is imposed (see Appendix~\ref{sec:tests}).
-Moreover, a similar result is obtained with an initial $(\ell=1,m=0)$-toroidal magnetic field $B_{\phi}^{m=0}\propto 1/r^2$.
-The equatorial modes only develop in the differentially rotating case, whereas the Tayler instability grows very slowly whatever the rotation profile.
-On the one hand, this indicates that the equatorial branch is driven by the MRI.
-Besides, this interpretation is supported the MRI stability criterion~\citep{balbus1991,balbus1998,menou2004}
+However, different components of this pressure dominate depending on the dynamo: the radial and latitudinal components drive the equatorial dynamo, while the latitudinal and longitudinal ones drive the polar dynamo.
+This suggests that the nature of the instability may be different between both dynamos.
+The instabilities that can develop in a stably-stratified flow with a dominant azimuthal magnetic field are the azimuthal MRI ~\citep[][]{ogilvie1996,rudiger2007} and the Tayler instability~\citep[][]{tayler1973,goossens1981}, which feed off differential rotation and strong vertical currents, respectively.
+As both differential rotation and strong vertical currents are present in our simulations, the identification of the driving instability for both dynamos is not straightforward.

-which predicts that the flow is unstable to MRI for $\overline{\Omega}/N\gtrsim 0.11$ (green vertical line in Fig.\ref{fig:bifurcation}), for the initial shear rate $q=-1$.
-In this equation, we introduce the effective Brunt-Väisälä frequency $N_{\rm eff}$ to take into account the effect of diffusivities on the stratification.
-On the other hand, the polar branch must be driven by the Tayler instability.
+Based on the analysis in Appendix~\ref{sec:tests}, which studies the linear evolution of ($\ell=1,m=0$)-toroidal magnetic field instabilities, we argue that the polar dynamo is driven by the Tayler instability.
+Indeed, in the absence of differential rotation, a dominating $m=1$ mode grows around the rotation axis and so feeds off vertical currents only.
 The correlation between the unstable mode location and the regions with positive latitudinal gradients of the toroidal fields also supports this assertion~\citep{goossens1980a}.
-Note that, the location and the geometry of the magnetic field recalls the strong Tayler-Spruit dynamo reported by~\citet{barrere2022} for proto-neutron stars spun-up by fallback, where the shear rate is positive ($q>0$).
+Note that the location and the geometry of the magnetic field recall the strong Tayler-Spruit dynamo reported by~\citet{barrere2023,barrere2025} for proto-neutron stars spun-up by fallback, where the shear rate is positive ($q>0$).